Cloud Data Warehouse Migration 101: Expert Tips

 “It’s key to understand data and data relationships, but so is data governance and data management,” says CIO Martin Davis.
 “Unless you understand all of these things, you will end up with issues and problems that will cause rework.”

-Data discovery and relationship mapping are among the top ways to achieve high value from any kind of data warehouse.
+Data discovery and relationship mapping are among the top ways to achieve high value from any kind of cloud data warehouse.
 “You really need to understand the metadata and data definitions around different data sets,” Kirsch says.
 “Packaged analytics and data warehousing solutions are getting smarter, but just dumping into a cloud data warehouse will give you a swamp.”

-So how do you choose what to migrate?
+So how do you choose what data to migrate?
 Migration leaders would be wise to filter out data, not to migrate via a clear policy.
 CIO Martin Davis stresses the importance of up-front policy planning: Decisions should be made “based on business need and data integrity requirements.
 If the business justifies it then it’s going in, if it is integral to the end results or to maintaining relationships within the data then you need it.
 But you must be tough!”

 Hinchcliffe says it is important to define a policy with filters that remove: